jacobdensford/jacobdensford.com/projects/new-trpg.md

 **Example character:** *Jane is a charming CLASS who seeks wealth to pay her family's debts, but she will never trust again after what happened last time.*

-> Flaw might be replaced with Worst Outcome.
+> The motivations and flaws will be a great way to add theme, tone, and setting flavor to the game.
+I also might replace flaws with worst outcomes, but we'll see.

 ### Attributes